 People who may be liable for bribery include:

 - any individual who offers bribes to public officials;

-- individuals who meet the conditions of offences listed in the answer for question No. 3; or
+- individuals who meet the conditions of offenses listed in the answer for question No. 3; or

-No. According to the Act on the Liability of Collective Entities for Criminal Offences, companies are liable for unlawful actions undertaken only by company representatives, other persons acting on behalf of a company, or individual entrepreneurs directly co-operating with the company, pursuant to art.
-3 of the Act on the Liability of Collective Entities for Criminal Offences.
+No. According to the Act on the Liability of Collective Entities for Criminal Offenses, companies are liable for unlawful actions undertaken only by company representatives, other persons acting on behalf of a company, or individual entrepreneurs directly co-operating with the company, pursuant to art.
+3 of the Act on the Liability of Collective Entities for Criminal Offenses.

 As for charitable contributions, it is not prohibited to give donations to charitable institutions; however, particular caution is recommended to ensure that donations are not made in anticipation of any benefits in return.
 They should only be made in accordance with professional ethics and the culture of a given country or community, and be a part of responsible business policies.
 Donations should be related to legal business goals; the donated sums should not be significant and they should not raise doubts regarding their lawfulness.
 Internal corporate procedures regarding charitable contributions should be transparent and in accordance with regulations on anti-money laundering and anti-bribery measures.

 Yes.
-Criminal law regulations thereof can be found in the Chapter XXXVI of the Criminal Code, Offences against Economic Circulation.
+Criminal law regulations thereof can be found in the Chapter XXXVI of the Criminal Code, Offenses against Economic Circulation.

 Corporate hospitality must also meet the requirements set out by anti-bribery, anti-money laundering and commercial law regulations.

 It is not prohibited to undertake actions which fall within the notion of corporate hospitality; however, all actions must comply with binding law.
 Corporate hospitality must remain in accordance with professional ethics, the culture of a given country or community, and be a part of responsible business policies.
 Those actions should not raise doubts regarding their lawfulness and all the internal procedures thereof must be transparent.